siricoa94/fun_with_forums/README.md

 First: eventually, I would like users to not see the "edit" and "delete" button options for other users.

-Second: Users can be added to the forum table without being added to firebase if a user enters in invalid credentials for firebase.

 # Link to Application
 https://funwithforums.herokuapp.com/